Edward L. Widmer: Career

 From 1997 to 2001, he worked in the White House as a special assistant to President Bill Clinton, foreign policy speech writer and Senior Advisor for Special Projects, which involved advising on history and scholarship related issues.
 He later conducted extensive interviews with Clinton while the former president was writing his autobiography.

 In 2001, Widmer was appointed the inaugural director of the C.V.
 Starr Center for the Study of the American Experience at Washington College.
 From 2001 to 2006, he served concurrently as an associate professor of history at the college.
 During his tenure, Widmer established the George Washington Book Prize, an annual award for literature on the founding era of the United States.

 On July 1, 2006, Widmer was appointed Director and Librarian of the John Carter Brown Library at Brown University.
 At the library, he led efforts to digitize the library's holdings and raised funding to save Haitian libraries in the wake of the 2010 earthquake.
 From 2012 to 2013, Widmer was a senior advisor to U.S. Secretary of State Hillary Clinton.
 Between 2010 and 2015, he helped to create and often contributed to The New York Times series "Disunion," which focused on the Civil War.

 In October, 2016, Widmer was appointed Director of the John W. Kluge Center at the Library of Congress.

 In 2018, he joined the faculty of Macaulay Honors College as a lecturer where he has led courses on Walt Whitman and The People of New York.

 Windmer was the editor of the 2025 book Wings: The Story of a Band on the Run with Paul McCartney about McCartney's rock band Wings.
-It was published by the Penguin Books imprint Allen Lane in November 2025.
+It was published by Liveright in the U.S. and the Penguin Books imprint Allen Lane in November 2025.